ElTiko94/Task-Manager/README.md

 - `controller.py`: Defines the `TaskController` class for managing tasks.
 - `window.py`: Defines the `Window` class for creating the main GUI window.
 - `object.pkl`: Pickle file to store tasks.
+## Running Tests
+Run `pytest` from the repository root to execute the test suite.

 ## Contributions
 Contributions to this project are welcome.
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request on GitHub.